rust-lang-ru/book/rustbook-en/src/ch13-02-iterators.md

 }
 ```

-Notice this definition uses some new syntax: `type Item` and `Self::Item`,
+Notice that this definition uses some new syntax: `type Item` and `Self::Item`,
-which are defining an *associated type* with this trait.
+which are defining an _associated type_ with this trait.
 We’ll talk about
 associated types in depth in Chapter 20.
 For now, all you need to know is that
 this code says implementing the `Iterator` trait requires that you also define
 an `Item` type, and this `Item` type is used in the return type of the `next`